Consumer Group: Buying secondhand tech can save you cash and help the environment

 “Sometimes ‘open box’ or ‘like new’ can mean that it was just restocked.
 Someone opened it, they never even took it out of the packaging, and they returned it to the store and now you’re getting it at a really great deal,” said Gutterman.
 “But I would be careful and just look at what the website you’re buying from the store you’re buying from how they use those terms, and what exactly they mean by it.”

-Researchers say phones, tablets, desktops, and laptop computers are all good products to buy secondhand.
+Researchers say phones, tablets, desktop, and laptop computers are all good products to buy secondhand.

 “Google Chromebooks, those are the affordable laptops that are really used across the country.
 It used to be that they expired after only four to eight years.
 But thanks to a campaign by PIRG and by parents and teachers, they’re going to last for 10 years,” he said.